eventbrite/Casper-API-Tools/README.md

 Your Mac should probably have these Python libraries already.
 However, upon running it the first time, you may be prompted to install some of these libraries.
 You can typically install them using `pip install LIBRARYNAME` or `easy-install LIBRARYNAME`.

-### Setup
+## Setup

 1. Download the latest release of the Casper API Command Line Tools here: https://github.com/eventbrite/Casper-API-Tools/releases.
 Alternatively, you can download the two scripts: [CasperAPI_CLI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/CasperAPI_CLI.py) and [SetupCasperAPI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/SetupCasperAPI.py) scripts from this repository.
 2. Place that folder inside an encrypted disk image for security purposes.
+Following these steps will keep your encrypted password and the keys to decrypt that password in separate locations.

   To create an encrypted disk image, you can use the following command to create a 10MB encrypted container named casperapi.dmg that is mounted as a volume called "CasperAPI" and then create a second 10MB encrypted container named keys.dmg that is mounted as a volume called "Keys".
 The setup script will store the encryption keys to decrypt your JSS password in this container.